-Resources for participants and residents of First Place.
+Resources and recreation for residents of First Place.

-Community life at First Place is robust and vibrant, contributing to the overall quality of life of residents.
+Community life at First Place is robust and vibrant, contributing to residents’ overall quality of life.
 The First Place Community Life Plan—rooted in our core values of kindness, wellness, personal growth and fun—is guided by the individuals who live here.
 They help plan residential life, events and activities, as well as help us shape policies and procedures.
-From the concierge to support staff, each member of the First Place team is trained to promote the culture of Community Life for all residents to enjoy.
+From the concierge to support staff, each member of the First Place team is trained to promote the culture of community life for all residents to enjoy.

-The First Place Resident Advisory Council comprises resident leaders who work closely with their neighbors, First Place management and other staff members, as well as community partners, giving all First Place residents a “voice and choice.”
-A full calendar of daily, weekly and monthly activities and events is created based on resident input and interest.
-Communal spaces on various floors include the Game Room, Fitness Room, Zen Room and Entrepreneurial Room, offering residents the opportunity to socialize with friends and neighbors outside of planned activities.
+The First Place Council of Resident Engagement, or CORE, comprises resident leaders who work closely with their neighbors, First Place management and other staff members, as well as community partners, giving all First Place residents “a voice and a choice.”
+A full calendar of daily, weekly and monthly activities and events reflects resident input and interests.
+Communal spaces on various floors include the AZ Cardinals Game Room, GoodLife Fitness Room, Zen Room and Cox Entrepreneurial Spot.
+These special spaces offer residents the opportunity to socialize with friends and neighbors outside of planned activities.